 'We are at war,' Israel's Netanyahu says after surprise attack by Hamas

-Hamas militants fired thousands of rockets and sent dozens of fighters into Israeli towns near the Gaza Strip in an unprecedented surprise early morning attack during a major Jewish holiday on Saturday, killing dozens and stunning the country.
-Israel said it was now at war with Hamas and launched airstrikes in Gaza, vowing to inflict an "unprecedented price."
+Backed by a barrage of rockets, dozens of Hamas militants broke out of the blockaded Gaza Strip and into nearby Israeli towns, killing dozens and abducting others in an unprecedented surprise early morning attack during a major Jewish holiday Saturday.
+A stunned Israel said it is now at war with Hamas and launched airstrikes in Gaza, vowing to inflict an “unprecedented price.”

-In an assault of startling breadth, Hamas gunmen rolled into as many as 22 locations outside the Gaza Strip, including towns and other communities as far as 15 miles (24 kilometers) from the Gaza border.
+In an assault of startling breadth, Hamas gunmen rolled into as many as 22 locations outside the Gaza Strip, including towns and other communities as far as 15 miles from the Gaza border.
 In some places, they roamed for hours, gunning down civilians and soldiers until Israel's military mustered a response.
-Even well after nightfall, gunbattles continued in some locations.
+Gunbattles continued well after nightfall, and militants held hostages in standoffs in two towns.

-If true, the claim could set the stage for complicated negotiations on a prisoner swap with Israel, which is holding thousands of Palestinians in its prisons.
+The conflict threatened to escalate to an even deadlier stage with Israel’s vows of greater retaliation.
+Previous conflicts between Israel and Gaza’s Hamas rulers brought widespread death and destruction in Gaza and days of rocket fire on Israeli towns.
+The situation is potentially more volatile now, with Israel’s far-right government stung by the security breach and with Palestinians in despair over a never-ending occupation in the West Bank and suffocating blockade of Gaza.

-Israel in the past has agreed to lopsided exchanges in order to bring captive soldiers home.
+After nightfall, Israeli airstrikes in Gaza intensified, flattening several residential buildings in giant explosions, including a 14-story tower that held dozens of apartments as well as Hamas offices in central Gaza City.
+Israeli forces fired a warning just before, and there were no reports of casualties.

-The conflict threatened to spiral dramatically further with Israel’s warnings of greater retaliation.
-Previous conflicts between Israel and Gaza’s Hamas ruler brought widespread death and destruction in Gaza and days of rocket fire on Israeli towns.
-The mix is potentially more volatile now, with Israel’s far-right government stung by the security breach and with Palestinians in despair over a never-ending occupation.
+Soon after, a Hamas rocket barrage into central Israel hit four cities, including Tel Aviv and a nearby suburb, where two people were seriously injured.
+Throughout the day, Hamas fired more than 3,500 rockets, the Israeli military said.

 The strength, sophistication and timing of the attack shocked Israelis.
 Hamas fighters used explosives to break through the border fence enclosing the long-blockaded Mediterranean territory, then crossed with motorcycles, pickup trucks, paragliders and speed boats on the coast.